Ymishyna/SVG-Logo-Maker/README.md

 4. Create a `.gitignore` file and include `node_modules/` and `.DS_Store/` so that your `node_modules` directory isn't tracked or uploaded to GitHub.
 Be sure to create your `.gitignore` file before installing any npm dependencies.
 5. Make sure that your repo includes a `package.json` with the required dependencies.
 You can create one by running `npm init` when you first set up the project, before installing any dependencies.
 6. Ensure inquirer is installed [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4).
 Run `npm i` to install dependencies in local project directory.
+7. Make sure to instal Jest for Unit Testing by running `npm install --save-dev jest`.

 ## Usage